 Taipei 101 is located in the southern part of Eastern District, among several department stores.

 Home to several major national universities, including NTU (the top university in Taiwan), Da An is of course where students hang out.
 The neighbourhoods and small lanes around Guting, Taipower and Gongguan MRT stations are filled with hipster cafés, restaurants and bars.

 Shida Night Market, once the most popular in Taipei, was semi-closed several years ago, but remains a low-key spot to shop and dine.
 Meanwhile, sprawling Da An Park is Taipei’s equivalent to Central Park in New York.

 Don’t forget to book a hotel in Taipei!
-I think Agoda is the best site for booking accommodation throughout Asia, including Taiwan.
-You can also check out and compare hotels on Booking.com and HotelsCombined.
+You can check out and compare hotels on Booking.com and HotelsCombined.